SumoLogic/terraform-provider-sumologic/website/docs/r/monitor.html.markdown

   - `Logs`: A logs query monitor.
   - `Metrics`: A metrics query monitor.
   - `Slo`: A SLO based monitor.
+- `tags` - (Optional) A map defining tag keys and tag values for the Monitor.
 - `evaluation_delay` - (Optional) Evaluation delay as a string consists of the following elements:
       1. `<number>`: number of time units,
       2. `<time_unit>`: time unit; possible values are: `h` (hour), `m` (minute), `s` (second).